There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right for you.

 Jnana is a yoga practice that focuses on knowledge and wisdom.
 It uses a process similar to the repeating question technique.
 The idea is you try to get to the core answer without the interference of any previous conditioning or assumptions.
 To know that we don’t know and look within for all the answers.

-Jnana is the first of the seven traditional yoga forms, traced to the Vedas and the early Upanishads.
+Jnana is one of the seven traditional yoga forms, traced to the Vedas and the early Upanishads.
 Jnana and Raja Yoga use meditation methods to investigate the mind’s subtleties.

 This school promotes a holistic approach combining several of the most popular techniques.
 It uses Vinyasa style postures and self-reflection, chanting, breathing exercises, and meditation.